 One advantage of deed restrictions is that they should be discovered during a routine title search.
 As a result, these restrictions are sometimes called “self-enforcing”.
 In practice, however, the restrictions may be overlooked, accidentally or purposefully.
 Many communities have come to realize that successful deed-restricted homeownership programs require monitoring and enforcement to ensure properties do not slip through the cracks.
 To ensure the protections are identified and enforced when the home is sold, some communities also file a lien, often for a nominal amount, in addition to restrictions on the deed.
 Liens are harder to ignore since they must be removed and paid before a home can be sold with a clear title.
 Regular contact with homeowners or annual registration requirements can also help make sure the units are owner-occupied and in good condition.

 It is also important to monitor that the homeowner is not falling behind with payments.
 Deed restrictions are subordinated to the borrower’s first mortgage, meaning the mortgage holder’s interest takes precedent.
 As a result, deed restrictions can be wiped out if a borrower experiences foreclosure.
 This provides another reason for communities to monitor and provide support to owners of homes in deed-restricted homeownership programs.
-This debt subordination is also a challenge in distressed markets or markets in the midst of a significant decline: localities may need to provide assistance to owners of deed-restrict homes in order give them the flexibility of a sale while protecting the long-term value of affordable homeownership.
+This debt subordination is also a challenge in distressed markets or markets in the midst of a significant decline: localities may need to provide assistance to owners of deed-restricted homes in order give them the flexibility of a sale while protecting the long-term value of affordable homeownership.

 Deed restrictions are often used in conjunction with other policies discussed in the Housing Policy Library.
 For example, deed restrictions can be used to preserve the long-term affordability of units made affordable through inclusionary zoning.
 Some community land trusts also use deed restrictions to maintain long-term affordability.
 Deed restricted housing may also benefit from the application of tax abatements or exemptions.